adhavle-aws/account360/README.md

 ## Overview

-The goal of AWS Bookstore Demo App is to provide a fully-functional web application that utilizes multiple purpose-built AWS databases and native AWS components like Amazon API Gateway and AWS CodePipeline.
+The goal of AWS Account 360 App is to provide a fully-functional web application that utilizes multiple purpose-built AWS databases and native AWS components like Amazon API Gateway and AWS CodePipeline.
 Increasingly, modern web apps are built using a multitude of different databases.
 Developers break their large applications into individual components and select the best database for each job.
-Let's consider AWS Bookstore Demo App as an example.
+Let's consider AWS Account 360 App as an example.
 The app contains multiple experiences such a shopping cart, product search, recommendations, and a top sellers list.
 For each of these use cases, the app makes use of a purpose-built database so the developer never has to compromise on functionality, performance, or scale.

-The provided CloudFormation template automates the entire creation and deployment of AWS Bookstore Demo App.
+The provided CloudFormation template automates the entire creation and deployment of AWS Account 360 App.
 The template includes the following components:

 **Database components**